Monica Groop

 Gerd Monica Groop née Riska (born 14 April 1958 in Helsinki) is a Finnish operatic mezzo-soprano.
 After graduating from the Sibelius Academy, she joined the Finnish National Opera in 1986 where she remains a member.
 She has sung leading roles as a guest artist with several important theatres internationally, including the Los Angeles Opera, the Palais Garnier, the Royal Opera, London, and the Salzburg Festival to name just a few.
 She has also recorded the complete songs of Edvard Grieg on BIS Records.

+Memberships

+Groop is foreign member of the Royal Swedish Academy of Music.